natalieagus/50005/docs/Problem Set/05-deadlock.md

 </p>

 <p>
 Even small requests can cause the system to enter an unsafe state.
-The Banker's Algorithm considers the entire system state, not just the size of an individual request.
+The Banker's Algorithm considers the **entire** system state, not just the size of an individual request.
 Skipping the check removes the guarantee of safety.
 </p>

 <p>
-Suppose Process A is granted a request without a safety check.
-The system enters an unsafe state.
-Later, Process B requests resources, but they are held by A. A is now waiting on resources held by Process C. If this forms a wait cycle and no process can finish, a deadlock occurs.
+Suppose Process 1 is granted a request without a safety check.
+The system enters an **unsafe state**.
+Later, when all processes request for 1 more instance of the resource, it forms a wait cycle and no process can finish.
+At this point, a <span class="orange-bold">deadlock</span> occurs.
 </p>

 <p>
-One approach is to cache safe-state results for common request patterns or to parallelize the safety check itself.
+One approach is to cache safe-state results for common request patterns or to *parallelize* the safety check itself.
 Another strategy is to batch requests and analyze them in bulk while still performing safety checks before granting.
+We can also try to use efficient data structure to speed up the checks.
+You should search for these online (research papers) if you are interested.
 </p>